aiven/aiven-docs/docs/products/kafka/howto/kafka-streams-with-aiven-for-kafka.md

 :::

 Two topics named `song-feed` and `play-events` should be created.
-Furthermore, for the example, you need to collect the following information about the Aiven for Apache Kafka service:
+For the example, collect the following information about the Aiven for Apache Kafka service:

 -   `APACHE_KAFKA_HOST`: The hostname of the Apache Kafka service